Melania Trump kicks off new year with new hires

 The hires bring the number of full-time staffers on Trump's official payroll to 12, still a relatively lean office for a first lady one year into her tenure.
 Michelle Obama and Laura Bush both had approximately 25 staffers by the time their husbands left office.

-In October, Trump's communications director Stephanie Grisham discussed the first lady's bare bones employment strategy, telling Fox News, "as with all things that she does, she is being very tdeliberate in her hiring, focusing on quality over quantity."
+In October, Trump's communications director Stephanie Grisham discussed the first lady's bare bones employment strategy, telling Fox News, "as with all things that she does, she is being very deliberate in her hiring, focusing on quality over quantity."

 New hires